 Drugs and partying are closely associated in popular culture.
-Cocktail parties fueled by alcohol and cigarettes, the “Summer of Love” in the 1960s powered by LSD, and raves or underground electronic music parties, which are associated closely with a wide range of synthetic drugs referred to as clubdrugs.
-The most famous forms of these club drugs are ecstasy and Molly, which appear to have similar effects and problems.
+Cocktail parties fueled by alcohol and cigarettes, the “Summer of Love” in the 1960s powered by LSD, and raves or underground electronic music parties, which are associated closely with a wide range of synthetic drugs referred to as “club drugs.”
+Some of the most famous types of these club drugs are ecstasy and Molly, which can cause a host of dangerous health consequences.

-MDMA by itself is typically found as a white, tan, or brown powder, according to drug information from the National Highway Transportation Safety Administration.
-This powder can then either be sold in pressed tablets, which is ecstasy or as a “pure” powder, which is Molly.
+MDMA by itself is a white or off-white powder or crystal.
+This powder can then either be sold in pressed tablets, which is ecstasy, or as a “pure” powder, usually in capsules, which is Molly.

-As mentioned, the original, therapeutic form of MDMA was popular in the 1970s and 1980s until the substance became popular in larger doses as an intoxicant.
+As mentioned, MDMA grew in popularity in the 1970s and 1980s, first as a therapeutic drug and then also as a recreational drug.
 The substance became an integral part of rave culture, which peaked in the 1990s.
 By the early 2000s, the term rave was out of fashion, although large dance parties involving hours, or even days, of electronic music were still incredibly popular.

 It was around this time that Molly was introduced as a supposedly purer form of MDMA.
 Although people still take ecstasy pills, many do so knowing that the drug is laced with other chemicals.
-People who take Molly often assume that the substance is pure, which is simply untrue.
-Molly seems to have hit a peak of popularity in 2012, but it is still a very popular substance at electronic dance music (EDM) parties.
+People who take Molly often assume that the substance is pure, which is most often untrue.
+Rates of Molly use are difficult to track as the term Molly only recently became incorporated into national surveys of drug use, but it still appears to be a very popular substance at electronic dance music (EDM) parties.